About the 2013 Data

 The GHI scores are based on source data that are continually revised by the United Nations agencies responsible for their compilation, and each year’s GHI report reflects these revisions.
-These revisions result in improvements in the data, but they also mean that the GHI scores from different years’ GHI reports are not comparable with one another.
-Like the 2011 GHI report, though, this year’s report has the advantage that it contains not only the most recent GHI, but also GHI scores for three other reference periods—1990, 1995, 2000, and 2005—besides the most recent GHI, and so expands the scope of the trend analyses in comparison with previous reports.
+While these revisions result in improvements in the data, they also mean that the GHI scores from different years’ reports are not comparable with one another.
+This year’s report contains GHI scores for four other reference periods—1990, 1995, 2000, and 2005—besides the most recent GHI, and so expands the scope of the trend analyses in comparison with previous reports.